-Ever had the occasion to wonder where you’ve been all your life?
-That’s my reaction to a simple heavy-duty cleaning product, Lestoil.
+Have you ever had the occasion to wonder, “Where have I been all my life?”
+That was my reaction to learning about a simple heavy-duty cleaning product, Lestoil.

-Apparently, it’s been manufactured right here in the USA for decades and loved by many.
+Apparently, Lestoil has been manufactured right here in the USA for decades and loved by many.
 Curiously, I’d never even heard of it—let alone used it like a rabid fan—until only a few years ago.

-On the off chance you, too, are not familiar with the powerful cleaner of all things hopelessly stained, here are 10 things you will be glad you know.
+- In the off chance you, too, are not familiar with the powerful cleaner of all things hopelessly dirty, greasy or stained, here are 10 things you will be glad you know.

 1. Heavy-duty grease and stain remover